jrswab/breto/README.md

-# Go Status Bar
+# Breto
-This is a script written with Go to display information.
+A status bar written in Go.
 Currently tested with DWM, i3wm, and tmux.

 ## Current Features: